 How to Make a Thumbprint Keepsake for Mother’s Day

-Start by inviting kids to select a heart in the color of their choice, then use their thumbs to paint thumbprints on the front of the heart and their pots (or cups) with paint.
+Start by inviting kids to select a heart in the color of their choice.
+Then they can use their thumbs to paint thumbprints on the front of the heart.
+If you’re using real flower pots they can also add their thumbprints to the pot.
 You may want to do this project over two days to allow the paint to dry.

 After the thumbprints are dry, write the words “Thumbody Loves You” on each heart with your marker.
-If you prefer, you could print the phrase on your computer and cut and paste the phrases on the hearts OR you could write the phrase directly on the pot or cup itself.
+If you prefer, you could print the phrase on your computer and cut and paste the phrases on the hearts.
+You could also write the phrase directly on the pot or cup itself.